 Comparisons of departmental budgets between years can be skewed due to one-time capital purchases such as equipment or furniture and program realignments.
-Community Support is a new function previously reported under General Govt.
-As of July 1, 2004 the Office of Budget & Strategic Management was separated from Finance and Property Management was separated from the City Attorney's Office.
-In Fiscal Year 2005, the City Attorney's Office functions were split between General Government and Judicial.
+In Fiscal Year 2006, the City Attorney's Office functions were split between General Government and Judicial.